JavaScript / TypeScript SDK

 Setting the domain

-The domain you provide indicates the URL address can use the cookie.
+The domain you provide indicates if the URL address can use the cookie.
 For example, if your domain is www.example.com

 . the cookie is only available from a www.example.com

 URL.
-That means that pages with the app.example.com
+This means pages with the app.example.com

 domain can't use the cookie.